dromescu/awesome_aws_reinvent2017_workshops/README.md

 * IOT328 - Building an AWS IoT-Enabled Drink Dispenser
 * IOT203 - Getting Started with AWS IoT
 * IOT329 - AWS Greengrass Advanced Workshop
+* IOT205 - Create an IoT Gateway and Establish a Data Pipeline to AWS IoT with Intel

 ## Life sciences